This is a Christmas story in two parts that I wrote last year but enjoyed so much, I thought it worthy of a repeat. Part 2 tomorrow

 As soon as she got back from school, to a dark house, Emily shot down the garden with a torch and pulled open the shed door.
 It looked like there had been a chocolate explosion, in the middle of which her mother lay on the filthy picnic blanket, groaning.
 She was surrounded by wrappers.

 It took Emily an age to half carry, half drag her mother indoors; on the way she threw up over the roses and giggled and then vomited again over a tub of pansies.
 Emily made her some hot water and lemon, pulled off her filthy clothes and helped her to bed, where she lapsed into a deep sleep.
-Emily asked her neighbour if she thought her mum was ok and was told she looked like “she might have had too much of a good thing” and to leave her alone with lots of water and a bucket.
+Emily asked her neighbour if she thought her mum was okay and was told she looked like “she might have had too much of a good thing” and to leave her alone with lots of water and a bucket.

 She made herself toast and went to bed early.